puzzle/2Openproject/README.md

 $ sudo gem install mysql
 ```

-## How to import Bugs/Tickets into Redmine
+## How to import Bugs/Tickets into openproject

-Change into your 2Redmine directory:
+Change into your 2Openproject directory:

 ```
 $ cd directory name